-Studying English and History at Bishop Grosseteste University provides an exciting and wide-ranging engagement with the power of human creativity and the rich heritage of literary expression.
+Studying English and History (Hons) programme at Bishop Grosseteste University provides an exciting and wide-ranging engagement with the power of human creativity and the rich heritage of literary expression.
 You will study great works of literature from Sophocles to Ali Smith, directing your own path of learning through module options such as children’s literature and trauma narrative, creative writing and crime fiction, restoration drama and contemporary literature.

 History is essential in understanding what the past means for us in the twenty-first century.
 Here at BGU, you won’t just study history through documents, you’ll learn through placements, site visits and the archives and museums that the ancient city of Lincoln has to offer.

 Studying English at BGU equips you to succeed in a diverse range of professions, including teaching, journalism, creative and professional writing, publishing, marketing, librarianship, public policy and a range of creative and media industries.
 The highly transferable skills embedded in the English course focus on the creative thinking, flexibility, communication skills and problem-solving abilities that are consistently sought after by graduate employers.

 English staff work closely with BGU’s Careers and Employability department and a range of community partners to find ways of engaging students in real-world projects and putting those transferable skills to use in a way that builds your CV.
 As an approachable, supportive team we get to know our students well, so we can help you identify and develop your individual strengths, and build your confidence in areas where you want to improve.

 Combining your study with History opens up a variety of other career possibilities.